-The Emerging Technologies and Proliferation graduate certificate is a 12-credit hour program offered by the Sam Nunn School of International Affairs (INTA) and the Woodruff School of Mechanical Engineering’s Department of Nuclear and Radiological Engineering (NRE).
-The interdisciplinary certificate is for graduate students and post-baccalaureate professionals studying on a non-degree basis.
-Students will take courses that explore the intersection of international security, nuclear nonproliferation, and politics and technology.
-The certificate will provide students with an understanding of the strategic implications of specific technological developments within the context of international relations and international security.
+The Emerging Technologies and Proliferation graduate certificate explores the intersection of international security, nuclear nonproliferation, and politics and technology.
+The certificate provides students with an understanding of the implications of technological developments within the context of international relations and security.

 Certificate Requirements - 12 credit hours